i-kulgu/qb-pawnshop/README.md

 - Different items per location
 - Availability to show / hide blip
 - Option to show / hide not owned items that can be sold
+- Configurable option to enable melting at the location

 # License